jpeezzy/J.A.R.V.I.S/ReadMe.md

 2. after wards, make the rest of the files.
 This is crucial.
 After doing this, you should have a festival and speech folder filled with the libraries/speech api that I have.

+THIS ONLY WORKS FOR 64 BIT CURRENTLY (WILL TRY TO WORKON 32 BIT MAYBE?)

 3. use my make file and cpp file to make sound come out.

 4. Afterwards, create a .festivalrc file and follow the steps below(the dsp/dev error)